While keeping passengers healthy has always been a priority for cruise lines, never has the issue been important than today.

 - Common areas

 The good news for cruise passengers is not only do ships score well when inspected, but the results are also published publicly.
-You can visit the CDC website and see the scores and reports for more than 200 vessels.
+You can visit the CDC website and see the scores and reports for more than a hundred vessels.
 Each report is also complete with a write-up of any issues found.
-No doubt any cruise ship you are sailing on will have their latest report listed.
+If sailing from the U.S., any cruise ship you are sailing on will have their latest report listed.

 Now, while ships tend to score well, there are some lines that seem to do better than others on a consistent basis.